Skip to main content

 What to Include in Your Operating Agreement Single Member

-A comprehensive Single-Member LLC Operating Agreement must address several essential areas.
+A complete Single-Member LLC Operating Agreement must address several essential areas.
 The formation and organization section should state the LLC's legal name, principal office address, state of formation, date of organization, registered agent information, and business purpose.
 Include the member's full legal name, address, and confirmation of one hundred percent ownership interest.

 Capital contributions must document the initial contribution made by the member to fund the LLC, whether in cash, property, or services, along with the agreed-upon value.
 This section creates a formal record of the member's investment in the business and supports the entity's separate legal identity.
 Include provisions addressing additional capital contributions and whether the member is obligated to make further investments if needed.